 - Students in this course attend class online.
-Attendance requirements will include logging on to the course 2-3 times per week, to be documented through the Blackboard system.
-For summer courses, logging on should be increased to 4-5 times per week. - If a student finds that he/she cannot fulfill the requirements of the course, it is the student's responsibility to withdraw from the course.
+Attendance requirements will include logging on to the course 2-3 times per week, to be documented through the Blackboard system. - If a student finds that he/she cannot fulfill the requirements of the course, it is the student's responsibility to withdraw from the course.
 A formal drop of the course will prevent an "F" and will help protect the student's grade point average.
-Drops may be completed through the registrar's office at South Plains College.
-Last drop date for the college is April 26, 2018
+Drops may be completed through the student support offices at South Plains College. - Last drop date for the college is April 27, 2023.